-How Walking and Cycling Quiets the Brain
+How Walking and Cycling Quiets Your Brain

-Imagine walking on a meandering forest path with intermittent bird song punctuating the quiet morning air.
-Sunlight is streaming through gaps in the forest canopy and as you move forward through space, you pass stands of pine trees on your left, a babbling brook on your right, then a picnic bench, some standing deadwood, a red squirrel, another hiker.
-This movement of objects past you as you walk is called optic flow, and it turns out it’s really good for your mental health.
+Imagine walking on a serene, meandering forest path, with intermittent bird song gently punctuating the stillness of the quiet morning air.
+Golden sunlight is streaming through gaps in the lush, green forest canopy, casting dappled patterns on the ground.
+As you move forward with an easy, steady rhythm, you pass towering stands of pine trees on your left, a crystal-clear, babbling brook on your right, then a weathered picnic bench, some twisting, ancient standing deadwood, a quick, darting red squirrel, and another hiker enjoying the peaceful solitude.

 Andrew Huberman is a neuroscientist and professor in the department of neurobiology at the Stanford School of Medicine.
 Huberman has made significant contributions to the fields of brain function and the emerging field of neural plasticity or how the brain changes itself.
 He says: